-The certification initiative recently announced by TAT is being developed in collaboration with both public sector and private partners.
+The certification initiative recently announced by TAT is being developed in collaboration with both the public sector and private partners.
 It aims to elevate the country’s tourism industry standards and build confidence among international and domestic tourists.

 The Amazing Thailand SHA certification will cover five key areas.

-Achieving certification will prepare Thai tourism operators to be ready for the return of tourism post COVID-19.
+Achieving certification will prepare Thai tourism operators to be ready for the return of tourism post-COVID-19.